-Why Should I Sue a Bar or Restaurant for Personal Injury or Wrongful Death after a DUI Crash?
+Why Should I Sue a Bar or Restaurant After A DUI Crash?

-Filing a Lawsuit Against a Bar or Restaurant
+Filing a Dram Shop Lawsuit Against a Bar or Restaurant

 In order to protect your rights, our lawyers act quickly when pursuing a dram shop claim.
 Verifying the obvious intoxication of a patron often relies on the eyewitness testimony of employees and other patrons who were present.
 By locating and interviewing these witnesses quickly, we avoid potentially losing track of the witnesses as well as the possible blurring of memory as time passes.

 The “statute of limitations” (time for filing a lawsuit) can differ from those that apply to the rest of the case.
-If a personal injury or wrongful death lawsuit against the bar or other dram shop is not made within that time frame, you can potentially lose the right to pursue the claim at all.
+If a lawsuit against the bar or other dram shop is not made within that time frame, you can potentially lose the right to pursue the claim at all.

 Drunk Driving Laws in Minnesota